Team-Hycon/cryptonight-rs/README.md

 Cryptonight hash function in Rust language (uses compiled C code).

+**This code is not stable yet.
+It is not recommended to use it in production.**

 ## Usage

 To use Rust-Cryptonight, add the following to your Cargo.toml: